yatinghan/yatinghan.github.io/_posts/2021-01-14-undergrad-courses.md

 ## Senior Fall
 *54 Units*

-All but one of the courses will count towards the master's degree.
+All but one of the courses will count towards the master's degree, you can find the rest in the [grad post]({% post_url 2021-01-14-grad-courses %}).
 * [82-173]({% post_url courses/2021-01-14-82173 %}) Introduction to Japanese I, *9 units*

 ## Junior Fall